lstn/figma-anylink/README.md

 A Figma plugin that allows you to add hyperlinks to any Figma object, not just text elements.

-## How It Works

-The plugin works by creating a hidden text node behind the selected object.
-The text node:
-- Contains a single "x" character at font size 1
-- Has opacity set to 0 (making it invisible)
-- Is sized to match the selected object's dimensions
-- Contains the hyperlink, making the entire object clickable

 ## Setup

 1. Install dependencies: